Explore concepts that support movement, cognitive development and hitting for young athletes and foster a love for the game

 -swinging into balance vs get the lead foot down early

--the bat handle resting on the top palm/fingertips vs a tight grip
+-the bat handle resting on the top palm/fingertips vs a tight/deep grip

 Learning these moves will help your swing look and feel effortless but remain sudden at the same moment.
 We're trying to rid abrupt, bit-by-bit movements that might feel safe or easier.
 To have that effortless look you have develop your ankle mobility and an athletic 'gait'.
 This will help your feet rocker and grab the ground.
+Being able to 'rocker' with your drive foot will help you ride the momentum wave and have that feel of going forward but staying back.
 Ground up^.

 Learn to move the arms freely in a pendulum dynamic under your chin vs the shoulders over-rotating.
 Imagine the arms raising and lowering along the white line of the batter's box.
 While at the same time you feel your shoulders remaining pointed at home plate like the pictures included.
-The upper part of the arm swings from a ball n socket
+The upper part of the front arm swings from a b

 Learn to move the arms freely in a pendulum dynamic under your chin vs the shoulders over-rotating.
 Imagine the arms raising and lowering along the white line of the batter's box.
 While at the same time you feel your shoulders remaining pointed at home plate like the pictures included.
-The upper part of the arm swings from a ball n socket joint.
+The upper part of the front arm swings from a ball n socket joint.
+The arms can swing/move up to 6 times faster than the torso.

 Why are the two best players in the game also the most humble?
 Perhaps they truly understand how difficult it is to achieve and maintain what they have accomplished.